 - Spray a container with nonstick spray and move the dough to the container.
 Cover it with cling film and put it in the fridge to retard for at least 2 hours.
-You can easily leave it in the fridge until the next day at this point.
+You can leave it in the refrigerator until the next day.

 - When you are ready to shape your buns get the dough from the fridge.

-- Put the moulds on a baking sheet.
+- Put the molds on a baking sheet.

-- Once the bun has a nice surface tension, put it down on your unfloured kitchen counter and put your hand over the ball like a claw.
+- Once the bun has an excellent surface tension, put it down on your unfloured kitchen counter and put your hand over the ball like a claw.
 The palm of your hand should be touching the ball lightly.

 - Move your hand in circles until you have a completely round ball.

 - Repeat with the remaining dough.
-It should make 8 buns with maybe a little leftover.
+It should make eight buns with maybe a little leftover.

 - Spray the buns lightly with oil and press them flat with your hand.